Rose Harissa Chicken Salad

 350g mini chicken fillets - 60g rose harissa paste - handful of watercress - 1 gala melon - 2 cooked beetroot - 1 pink grapefruit - 1 red onion - 1 tbsp greek style yoghurt - mint leaves - chilli flakes - 2 tbsp olive oil - 1 crushed garlic clove - 1 tsp honey - salt - pepper

-Marinade the chicken strips for a couple of hours/overnight in the harissa paste.
+Marinade the chicken strips for at least four hours/overnight in the harissa paste.

 Prep all the separate elements: ball the melon, segment the grapefruit (keeping half the juice for the dressing), thinly slice or mandolin the red onion and beetroot, and pick the smaller mint leaves to garnish.